isabella232/documentation-42/Stacks/MinimalStack.md

    Why?

    This node can be shutdown during non working hours and weekends.
+One node for all environments to optimize cost.
+Logs from different nodes will be tagged to differentiate between environments.

 4. Dev Node

    * Apps (1...N)
-   * Databases (1..N)
+   * Backing Services (databases, mq's) (1..N)

    **Instance Type** Medium